ethersphere/swarm/p2p/simulations/README.md

 ### NETWORK CONTROLLER

-The network controller currently only implements an graph describing events since last equivalent call.
+The "NetworkController" currently only implements an graph describing events since last equivalent call.
+This graph can in turned be used by a layer the monitors, visualizes, reports etc...

 ### NODE CONTROLLER